andyhorn/flutter_resizable_container/README.md

 ### ResizableSize

 The `ResizableSize` class defines a "size" as either a ratio of the available space, using the `.ratio` constructor, an absolute size in logical pixels, using the `.pixels` constructor, or as an auto-expanding size using the `expand` constructor.
+A fourth size, `shrink`, will conform to the natural size of its child.

+**Note:** When using `shrink`, the rendering engine will throw an error if its child does not have a natural size, such as a `LayoutBuilder`.

 For example, to create a size equal to half of the available space: